-Mr Mathew Browning BSc FFin MRICS GAICD
+Mr Mathew Browning BSc GAICD

 Executive Director, Chief Executive Officer.
-Prior to joining U Ethical, Mathew spent 10 years with The Myer Family Company, most recently as general manager and previously as chief operating officer and head of investment.
+Prior to joining U Ethical, he spent 10 years with The Myer Family Company, most recently as general manager and previously as chief operating officer and head of investment.
 He has over 30 years' experience in financial, property and professional services across Australia, Asia and the UK.
 Mathew's executive and non-executive director experience includes both commercial and for-purpose organisations.

-Mr Robin Burns FAICD - appointed 1 January 2022
+Mr Robin Burns FAICD

 Non-executive Director.
-Robin is a lead independent member of PIMCO Australia Management Ltd, a non-executive director of Defence Health, BT Funds Management Ltd and Westpac Securities.
-He has more than 30 years of executive experience in financial services, including as Managing Director of Equity Trustees Ltd and prior CEO roles in superannuation, life and health insurance and stockbroking.
+He is a lead independent member of the External Compliance Committee of PIMCO Australia Management Ltd, a non-executive director of Defence Health, BT Funds Management Ltd and Westpac Securities Administration Ltd. He has more than 30 years of executive experience in financial services, including as Managing Director of Equity Trustees Ltd and prior CEO roles in superannuation, life and health insurance and stockbroking.